-In this post, I’ll be looking at where to stay in Hvar first time, best areas to stay in Hvar for tourists (include map and video) and best hotels in Hvar for all budgets (including the hotel where I stayed).
+In this post, I’ll be looking at Where to stay in Hvar first time, best areas to stay in Hvar for tourists (include map and video) and best hotels in Hvar for all budgets (including the hotel where I stayed).

 Hvar, along with Split, Zagreb, Dubronik, are the famous tourist destinations in Croatia.
 Split, Hvar and Dubrovnik are the Three Pearls of Croatia.
 It is better to stay in Hvar than in Split if you want a quieter, more laid back and relaxing island with plenty of hidden coves, sleepy fishing villages and charming beaches.
 It is better to stay in Split if you want a better nightlife and bigger island.

 🎬 You can watch this short video (1 minute) about best areas in Hvar, and continue reading:

 Overviews of the best areas to stay in Hvar

 Here is an overview of recommended areas in Hvar for first-time visitors:

 |Best areas in Hvar for first-time tourists

 |Why should you stay in this area?

 |is the island’s most popular and lively area, offering a mix of history, nightlife, and beautiful beaches.
 It has many restaurants, bars, and clubs.